Blocks

 Unordered list example:

-○ first sub item
+● first item ○ first sub item ● second item

 Similarly to the first example, here we actually have 3 list sections.